Zeros of derivatives of strictly non-real meromorphic functions: Introduction

-in which $A_1, B_1 \in \C$ and $a_1, b_1 \in \R$, while $T_1$ is a polynomial of degree at most $1$ such that $T_1(z) = 0$ implies $\sin (a_1z+b_1)=0$. \end{thm} The special case where $f''/f$ is real meromorphic was already disposed of in \cite[Theorem~1.3]{LaJdA2013}.
-If $T_1$ is a non-zero constant in conclusion (b) or (c) then $f$ reduces to (II) or (VI) of Theorem~\ref{thmsnr} and $f$, $f'$ and $f''$ all have only real zeros and poles.
+If $T_1$ is a non-zero constant in (b) or (c) of (\ref{frepa}) then $f$ reduces to (II) or (VI) of Theorem~\ref{thmsnr} and $f$, $f'$ and $f''$ all have only real zeros and poles.
 However, $T_1$ is non-constant in both of the following examples:

 Here $f_1'$ and $f_2'$ each have infinitely many non-real zeros, but $f_2''(z) = 0$ forces